Detroit turns island park into COVID-19 memorial garden

 COLLEGE CLOSING

-In Northern California, California State University, Chico has moved the limited number of in-person classes it offered online after at least 30 people tested positive for the coronavirus three days after the fall semester started.
+In Northern California, California State University, Chico has switched to online the limited number of in-person classes it was offering.
+The move came after at least 30 people tested positive for the coronavirus three days after the fall semester started.

-University President Gayle Hutchinson said students who returned to campus housing must leave by the weekend.
+University President Gayle Hutchinson said students in campus housing must leave by the weekend.

 RESTAURANTS OPENING